Please Wait!

 Where necessary, risk assessments for individual children are written in order to keep everyone safe.
 These are shared and agreed with the child's parent and then shared with all staff who work with the child.
 These risk assessments identify hazards and show what control measures are in place.
 Risk assessments are reviewed and amended accordingly at the APDR meetings or as needs arise when things change.
 Risk assessments are monitored by the Head teacher.

-We help children make friends by modelling and encouraging appropriate play in the Early Years department, partnering new children up with a buddy if needed, and by utilising our school ranger to help if there is a particular friendship issue within school.
-We are also a Trailblazer school, where mental health practitioners can support the school with strategies and programmes to follow in order to establish positive friendships.
-This includes 'Bouncebackability' in Year 2 which is about being resilient in friendship groups.
+We help children make friends by modelling and encouraging appropriate play in the Early Years department, partnering new children up with a buddy if needed, and by utilising our pastoral member of staff to help if there is a particular friendship issue within school.
+We are also a Mental Health Support Team (MHST) school, where mental health practitioners can support the school with strategies and programmes to follow in order to establish positive friendships.
+This includes 'Bouncebackability' which is about being resilient in friendship groups.
 Year 5/6 also follow the 'Tweensafe' programme run by the Early Help Team where they learn about healthy relationships, gang culture and peer pressure.
-These schemes, our Character Education curriculum, and Christian ethos help the development of good self-esteem and confidence.
+These schemes, our PSHE curriculum, and Christian ethos help the development of good self-esteem and confidence.

-Where a child is particularly struggling, we will discuss with the parent the possibility of referring the child for specialist support in the form of a discussion with our Trailblazer mental health lead, a CAMHS referral or a referral to an agency specific to a particular need e.g. the Dove Service for bereavement or GLOW for those who have been witness to domestic violence.
+Where a child is particularly struggling, we will discuss with the parent the possibility of referring the child for specialist support in the form of a discussion with our MHST mental health lead, a CAMHS referral or a referral to an agency specific to a particular need e.g. the Dove Service for bereavement or New Era for those who have been witness to domestic violence.
 This could lead to counselling services being provided to the child and/or their family.

 The school website gives access to the Supporting Children at School with Medical Conditions Policy and the Intimate Care Policy, these policies are reviewed on a cycle by the SLT and governing body.